bigboss2063/bigboss2063/README.md

 I’m currently working on [CouloyDB](https://github.com/Kirov7/CouloyDB) as a maintainer and I want to make this a production level project 🤨.

-I'm also working on [nutsdb](https://github.com/nutsdb/nutsdb), and I hope one day I can be a maintainer of nutsdb 😄.
+I'm also working on [nutsdb](https://github.com/nutsdb/nutsdb) as a member, and I hope one day I can be a maintainer of nutsdb 😄.

 ### Contact Me